Amelia Wedding

 The main benefit is the combination of legal and spiritual dimensions in one solemn ceremony.
 For religious couples, this has invaluable worth.
 Socially, in Poland, this form is often perceived as "complete" and traditional.
 The challenges, however, are the long and complex preparatory procedures, higher costs, and ideological limitations.
 The ceremony must take place in a church, which excludes outdoor weddings, and its script is strictly defined by the liturgy, which limits personalization options.

-Cejla No. 2 Soy Candle in Plaster – Botanical Wedding Favour
+Flores No. 1 Soy Candle in Gypsum – Gilded Wedding Favour

-Cejla No. 8 Soy Wax Candle in Plaster – Blue Flowers Wedding Favour
+Cejla No. 1 Soy Candle in Plaster – Forest Theme Wedding Favour

 Humanist wedding – a modern alternative full of personalization